madhav596/Vlocity-Developer-Extension/README.md

 # Vlocity-Developer-Extension-
-Will have all the dependent code which required to be installed in any salesforce org for seamless working of chrome extension
+It has all the dependent code which is  required for the Vlocity developer chrome extension

 ##  Chrome-Developer-Extension-Metadata
 1. Folder contains three apex class with no test class.